 Why Trust Us?

 The guys at Golf Gear Advisor didn't take the traditional route to golf knowledge and expertise.
 We are primarily players.
-We learn by testing, feeling the differences that different equipment presents, and basing our judgement on results.
+We learn by testing, feeling the differences that equipment presents, and basing our judgement on results.

 Our founder, John, is the patriarch of what has become a family of accomplishment in the game.
-His boys, John and Michael, have a combined 4 NCAA National Championship rings and are both pursuing careers as professional golfer.
+His boys, John and Michael, have a combined 4 NCAA National Championship rings and are both pursuing careers as professional golfers.
 John has made 3 cuts on the PGA Tour as well as over 50 on the Korn Ferry Tour.
-Michael has had success on mini tours and is preparing for Q School while acting as a part time teaching professional.
+Michael has had success on mini tours and is preparing for Q School while acting as a teaching professional.

 Taylormade Stealth 2 HD Features